Please note that any code on this page is pseudocode, meaning it won't work in any actual programming language.

 - There are three control structures: sequence, conditional, and iterative.

-- There are three conditional types: if, else if, and else.
+- There are three conditional types: if

-- A while loop acts like a repeating if statement.
+loop acts like a repeating if

 - Traversing an array means to use a loop to do something to every element in an array, in order.